mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ANYTHING HERE ON REPENNING?

-In the research of Eriksson et al on GDPs and young people codesigning a game with researchers [-@eriksson_using_2019], the positioning as GDPs as an intermediate construct between general theoies and more concrete implementation.
-While, the nature of the  theories are not clearly articulated, the field in question, that of Child-Computer Interaction (CCI) [@lehnert_childcomputer_2022], has its domain theories which are less accessible to children than the framework of GDPS.
+In the research of Eriksson et al on GDPs and young people co-revising an existing digital game with researchers [-@eriksson_using_2019], the positioning as GDPs as an intermediate construct between general theories and more concrete implementation.
+In their research, the nature of the general theories are not clearly articulated.
+This may in part be due to their decoupling of the problem-solution structure present in convention conceptions of design patterns to focus only on descriptions of patterns rather than any detail of solution.
+Thus the general theories may relate to the researchers field in practice, that of Child-Computer Interaction (CCI) [@lehnert_childcomputer_2022], as the theories of this domain  would be less accessible to children than their framework of a carefully chosen collection of GDPs.

 In summary, Eriksson et al. note the utility of GDP concepts as a lingua franca, to help framing of analysis, to help the inspiration of participants.
 It should be noted that much of this analysis of the use of GDPs focused on the researcher perspective rather than that of participants.

-Thus following section develops this line of research making more explicit the observed and potential uses in participant game making, as tools by facilitator and researchers.
-It also explores the positioning of GDPs as an intermediate framework between concrete implementation and the more abstract frameworks articulate above.
+Thus following section develops this line of research, making more explicit the observed and potential uses in participant game making, as tools by facilitator and researchers.
+It also explores more explicitly the positioning of GDPs as an intermediate framework between concrete code implementation and the more abstract frameworks articulated above.

 #### **Addressing utility for participants**